angr/angr-doc/docs/loading.md

-# Loading a Binary - CLE and angr Projects
+# 装载二进制程序 - CLE 和 angr Projects

 Previously, you saw just the barest taste of angr's loading facilities - you loaded `/bin/true`, and then loaded it again without its shared libraries.
 You also saw `proj.loader` and a few things it could do.
 Now, we'll dive into the nuances of these interfaces and the things they can tell you.